Honors Program

 Limited to the top 10% of each entering class, the Bentley Honors Program offers you access to:

-Not only will you develop close relationships with your honors classmates, you’ll work with Bentley's most respected scholars and dynamic teachers and gain real-world skills.
-If you wish to apply, or need more information, check out the Bentley Catalogue.
+Not only will you develop close relationships with your honors classmates, but you’ll also work with Bentley's most respected scholars and dynamic teachers and gain real-world skills.
+If you wish to apply or need more information, check out the Bentley Catalogue.

 Honors Program at a Glance